 Function of the Anterior Cruciate Ligament that is connected

 - The function of the ACL is primarily to provide stability and balance.
 The ACL prevents the tibia from sliding forward over the femur and provides stability for pivoting and twisting movements

-- If you don’t have an ACL in place then you may lose the ability to pivot or change direction suddenly.
-This could be a problem if you intend to engage in intensive physical activity in the future such as sports like football, hockey or tennis
+- If you have torn your ACL then you may lose the ability to pivot or change direction suddenly without the knee feeling like it is giving way – preventing you from returning to your normal activities and sports like football, hockey or tennis

 - The purpose of an ACL reconstruction is to stop this instability.
-However, it should be noted that there are a number of studies which indicate people have been able to function normally without an ACL and return to sport
+However, it should be noted that there are a number of studies which indicate some people have been able to function normally with a torn ACL and return to sport

 - Walking on a completely torn ACL is normally possible without incurring any further damage however the extent of knee instability may not be known immediately.
-It is best to avoid any sudden twisting or pivoting in the knee until you have been fully assessed by a doctor.
+It is best to avoid any sudden twisting or pivoting in the knee until you have been fully assessed by a doctor

 Walking limitations after completely tearing the ACL

 - Approximately 80% of ACL injuries result in significant bone bruising which necessitates minimal weight bearing in the first instance.
-To reduce swelling apply of ice for 15 to 20 minutes 4 to 5 times a day
+To reduce swelling apply ice for 15 to 20 minutes regularly at least 4 to 5 times a day

 What can you do to improve walking with a completely torn ACL

-- You can look at using crutches to support your knee until the swelling is reduced and knee flexibility has returned
+- You can look at using crutches in the first instance to support your knee until the swelling is reduced and knee flexibility has improved

 - ACL recovery protocols including No HARM and RICER should begin immediately after the injury event to limit further swelling and bleeding in your knee and to help improve flexibility